capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/index.md

     </div>
 </details>
 <details className="toggle">
-    <summary>Setting the offchaindata of a Capsule NFT</summary>
+    <summary>Setting the off-chain data of a Capsule NFT</summary>
     <div>
-        Set the offchain data of a Capsule NFT.
+        Set the off-chain data of a Capsule NFT.
     </div>
 </details>
 <details className="toggle">
     <summary>Notifying the enclaves to update the NFT keys</summary>
     <div>
-        Notifies the enclaves that capsule owner requests new keys.
+        Notifies the enclaves that the capsule owner requests new keys.
     </div>
 </details>